goobiexyz/Rute/README.md

 # Rute

-## Objective
+## Objectives
-Rute is a general purpose data-interchange file format that aims to be a concise alternative to XML.
+Rute is a general purpose data-interchange file format that structures information in a relational tree.
+It aims to be a concise alternative to XML.

 ## Syntax

-The general form for elements:
+### Tree Structure
+Much like XML, elements in a Rute file exist in a relational tree.
+Unlike XML, Rute does not require a root element, for the file itself is considered the root.

+Child elements are contained in curly brackets that come at the end of an element declaration:
 ```
+book (title "Example") {
-name (attributes...) {
+  chapter {
-  children...
+    page (content "I just think the")
+    page (content "world ought to be")
+    page (content "more sort of organized.")
   }
+}
 ```

-Much like XML, a Rute file contains a tree of data.
-Each element will have a name and may also contain attributes or child elements.
-While attributes and children are optional, a name is always required.
-Multiple elements are separated by commas or linebreaks.

-Unlike XML, the children of an element can only contain other elements, not text.
-If you wish to include text in an element, you must do so in an attribute.

-Do this:
+Unlike XML, text cannot be mixed in with child elements, however text can be included as a property:
 ```
 paragraph (text "Here's some text")
 ```